hosseinphy/hazizi.github.io/_posts/2021-11-19-Big_data_analysis.md

 ## Summary
 In this project have parsed, cleaned, and processed a 10 GB set of XML files of user actions on the Stack Overflow website.
 By performing SQL-like queries on Spark RDDs and DataFrames, we have answered questions about user behavior to predict the long-term behavior of new users.
-We have trained a word2vec model and a classification model on tags associated with questions.
+I have trained a word2vec model and a classification model on tags associated with questions.
 These machine learning pipelines were implemented using Spark ML.

 ## Data format & parsing